-The Centre and the surrounding environment are cared for by a small team of around 15 full time volunteers, who commit to work on the island for a full season (April to October), with additional volunteers coming for shorter periods during the busy summer months.
-The Centre closes from the end of October until our Christmas and New Year Retreats and January to March we hold a 10-week Winter Retreat.
+The Centre and the surrounding environment are cared for by a small team of around 12 full time volunteers, who commit to work on the island for a full season (April to October), with additional volunteers coming for shorter periods during the busy summer months.
+The Centre closes at the end of October and from early January we hold a 10week Winter Retreat.
 Staffing levels are lower during the quieter winter months.